-Alpha (cash adjusted) is a measure of performance on a risk-adjusted basis.
+\ Alpha (cash adjusted) is a measure of performance on a risk-adjusted basis.
 Beta (cash adjusted) is a measure of relative risk and the slope of regression.
 Sharpe Ratio is a risk-adjusted measure calculated using standard deviation and excess return to determine reward per unit of risk.
 A higher Sharpe ratio indicates better risk-adjusted performance.
 Information Ratio is a measurement of portfolio returns beyond the returns of a benchmark, usually an index, compared to the volatility of those returns.
 Standard deviation measures a fund's range of total returns and identifies the spread of a fund's short-term fluctuations.
 Tracking Error is defined as the expected standard deviation of a portfolio's excess return over the benchmark index return.
 The up and down capture measures how well a manager was able to replicate or improve on periods of positive benchmark returns and how severely the manager was affected by periods of negative benchmark returns.
 Maximum Drawdown is the maximum observed loss from a high to a low of a portfolio, before a new high is attained.
 Maximum drawdown is an indicator of downside risk over a specified time period.
 Weighted Average Market Cap is a measure of the average size of company held in a portfolio.
-The percentage of the portfoli invested each company, or its weight, is multiplied by its size (market capitalization).
+The percentage of the portfolio invested each company, or its weight, is multiplied by its size (market capitalization).
 An average of the weighted size of all companies held is then calculated.
-Price/earnings measures the price per share relative to the earning per share of the company while excluding extraordinary items.
-Price to book measures a fund's financial leverage by calculating the proportion of long-term debt to capital measures a fund's innacial leverage by calculating the proportion of long-term debt used to finance its assets relative to the amount of equity used for the same purpose.
-A higher ratio indicates higher leverage.
-Operating margin measures the priod long-term debt used to finance its assets relative to the portfolio holdings.
-Contribution to Return measure
+Price/earnings measures the price per share relative to the earnings per share of the company while excluding extraordinary items.
+Price to book measures the firm's capitalization (market price) to book value.
+Est. 3-5 year EPS (Earning per share) growth measures the earning per share growth from FY3 to FY5.
+ROE is the Return on Equity that measures the fund's annual return relative to total shareholders' equity.
+This ratio evaluates how quickly investments can be turned into profits.
+Long-term debt to capital measures a fund's financial leverage by calculating the proportion of long-term